-Note that, we labeled the various momentum indices in the same manner as in Eq.~\eqref{eq.4}, however, chosen the high-symmetry path along a different sector as shown in Fig.~\ref{fig:Fig8}(b).
+Note that, we labeled the various momentum indices in the same manner as in Eq.~\eqref{eq.4}, however, we chose the high-symmetry path along a different sector as shown in Fig.~\ref{fig:Fig8}(b).
 Here, again, the single-ion anisotropy has been neglected in the derivation of the interaction vertex.